faucetsdn/daq/docs/cloud_tests.md

 ## Manual Test Pipeline

-The overal device-to-cloud pipeline looks something like the following:
+The overall device-to-cloud pipeline looks something like the following:

 * Device sends data to the cloud.
 There's two kinds of devices:
   * A faux _reference design_ device called [pubber](pubber.md), which is a completely contained